 If you have been accused of causing a wreck while driving intoxicated, you risk one or more felony convictions and the potential of years – or even life – behind bars.

 In these circumstances, a strong legal defense is critical for protecting your future.
-After a DWI involving an accident, wreck, or injury a lawyer in our Dallas office can help you understand your options and choose a course of action that may protect you from serious penalties.
+After a DWI involving an accident, wreck, our Dallas criminal defense lawyers can help you understand your options and choose a course of action that may protect you from serious penalties.

 How Can I Fight a DWI Injury Accident, Assault, or Manslaughter Charge?

 You need a solid strategy for challenging your arrest.
 A Dallas DWI accident attorney from Law Offices of Randall B. Isenberg can explain your rights under the law and help you explore all potential options.
 These options may include:

 - Negotiating with the prosecutor to reduce or drop your charges, or entering a not guilty plea and taking your case to trial